Blockdaemon/agave-snapshot-uploader/README.md

 ## Advanced Features

+### Genesis File Auto-Upload

+The application automatically checks for and uploads the genesis.tar.bz2 file if it doesn't exist in the S3 bucket:

+- On startup, it checks if genesis.tar.bz2 exists in the S3 bucket
+- If not, it looks for the file in the watch directory and its parent directory
+- If found, it uploads the file to the S3 bucket
+- This ensures that validators can access both snapshots and the genesis file from the same bucket

 ### Status Tracking

 The application uses a status tracking system to prevent duplicate uploads across multiple instances: